Authorization roles are a set of permissions that can be assigned to different users.

 Must clock events in real-time

 Must request absences

-Can only see their own data, not everyone else
+Can only see their own data and cannot edit them

 Creating new roles: